 Packing cubes are also versatile.
 They can double up as handy bags for all manner of gadgets.
 We have found them to be sturdy and durable; in March 2018 I am still using the same set of cubes that I started the journey with in June 2017.

 Do you have any indispensable cheap gadgets in your travel bag?
-Please share your ideas in the comments below, or feel free to drop me an email on email@example.com.
+Please share your ideas in the comments below.
+Take a look at our section on travel gear to see everything we carry in our backpacks.